MinSuan96/minsuan96.github.io/README.md

 ## Overview

 Welcome to my personal website!
 This space is dedicated to sharing my journey, experiences, and projects in the field of computer science.
-Visit the [site](minsuan96.github.io).
+Visit the [site](https://minsuan96.github.io/) to explore my work and learn more about me.

 ## About Me